Xihao12/Full-Stack/README.md

 # Introduction
- This repository includes knowledge about frontend and backend knowledge, exercises, small demos, and projects
+ This repository includes knowledge about frontend and backend knowledge, exercises, small demos, frameworks, and projects

  Updating.....